benchristel/verse/docs/advanced/index.md

-a line of code. **Verse aims to remove as many of those decision points as possible.** To achieve that, it provides a **framework that scales smoothly from no-GUI one-liners to full-featured programs and games**.
+a line of code. **Verse aims to remove as many of those decision points as possible.** To achieve that, it provides a **framework that scales smoothly from no-UI one-liners to fully-featured interactive programs**.

 If you're itching to make some *thing*, but you don't know exactly what that thing will turn into, and